 - 1. Application of a harmonized protocol, with site-specific methods and an agreed-upon terminology to map seagrass meadows. - 2.
-Comprehensive analysis and improved understanding of the notion of coastal system permanency as it relates to the development of a conservation methodology to conserve threatened coastal wetlands through market-based mechanisms and other opportunities. - 3.
-Facilitated trinational communication and information exchange among the scientific and policy communities, through a workshop.
+Comprehensive analysis and improved understanding of the notion of coastal system permanency as it relates to the development of a conservation methodology to conserve threatened coastal wetlands through market-based mechanisms and other opportunities.

+3. Facilitated trinational communication and information exchange among the scientific and policy communities, through a workshop.

-- 1. Shared geospatial data and maps of seagrass meadows in all three countries, in specific priority regions; this will fill gaps identified in Phase I. - 2.
-Enhanced understanding through shared lessons and analyses, for all three countries, of the federal, international and market-based opportunities for blue carbon integration into existing or potential policies across North America. - 3.
+- 1. Shared geospatial data and maps of seagrass meadows in all three countries (five new sites total), in specific priority regions; this will fill gaps identified in Phase I. - 2.
+Shared carbon data in the newly mapped seagrass meadows.
+Carbon data will include carbon stored in soils under seagrasses, depth of soil, and sequestration rates of carbon by the seagrass plants. - 3.
+Enhanced understanding through shared lessons and analyses, for all three countries, of the federal, international and marketbased opportunities for blue carbon integration into existing or potential policies across North America. - 4.
 Facilitated trinational communication and information exchange among the scientific and policy communities, through a stronger North American Community of Practice for Blue Carbon.

 - 1. Enhanced coastal conservation and restoration, due to changes in management of coastal ecosystems. - 2.
-Increased opportunities for leveraging national and international climate mitigation, or adaptation, into environmental policy or legislation that increases coastal ecosystem conservation.

-- 3. More support, through market-driven funding, for coastal conservation and restoration projects. - 4.
+Increased opportunities for leveraging national and international climate mitigation, or adaptation, into environmental policy or legislation that increases coastal ecosystem conservation. - 3.
+More support, through market-driven funding, for coastal conservation and restoration projects. - 4.
 Enhanced awareness in all three countries of the multiple benefits (including carbon sequestration and storage) of coastal ecosystems.